serebrov/serebrov.github.io-hugo/content/posts/2013-09-11-elastic-beanstalk-configs.md

 By default Elastic Beanstalk console tool (eb) adds config files to .gitignore.
 If there are manual changes to EB configs it can be complex to manually sync these changes between different machines / different users.
-Of cause it is possible to add config files to git repository but there are also several parameters in the main config which are absolute paths to local files.
+Of course it is possible to add config files to git repository but there are also several parameters in the main config which are absolute paths to local files.
 This way it makes configs not useful for other users (except for the case when different users have exactly the same files layout).